MIST1819/mistInfoDesk/readme.md

 pip install pyfiglet

 And then voila!
-The program works
+The program works.
+All the registration is saved as a new json file in the /responses directory

 You are free to modify the script up to your needs but need to give credit to the author @var-greyShader and the organization @MIST1819 when you use this code elsewhere.